 jack atley jack atley

-THE PRESIDENT'S REPORT - ROUND 2 PREVIEW
+THE PRESIDENT'S REPORT - ROUND 2 PREVIEW - CALDER

 16 Drivers have entered for the Second Round of the 2025 944 Challenge Championship, as the category returns to Calder Park Raceway, in Melbourne’s West for an earlier spot in the calendar than in previous years.
 This round of the series is again proudly presented by Melbourne Paving.